adobe/aio-cli-setup-action/README.md

         with:
           os: ubuntu-latest
  ```
  Once setup you can use adobe/aio-apps-action github action to perform app build ,test and deployment.
-Alternatively you can directly execuite AIO CLI commands in run block of your workflow files.
+Alternatively you can directly execute AIO CLI commands in run block of your workflow files.

  ## Contributing